LEGOLAND Denmark – Billund Accommodation Review

 Other family accommodation near LEGOLAND Billund

-If you’re still undecided about where to stay in Billund, take a look at these apartments and hotels.
+If you’re still undecided about where to stay in Billund, take a look at these Billund hotels and apartments.

 NEW in 2019!
 Keep an eye out for the opening of LEGOLAND Castle Hotel in the Danish Spring of 2019.
 It looks amazing!

-Things to consider when looking for places to stay near LEGOLAND Denmark
+Things to consider when looking for accommodation near LEGOLAND Denmark

 Is it important for you to stay close by?
 Sometimes it’s worth paying for the convenience of staying within walking distance.
 The costs vary dramatically so work out your budget and stay where it meets your needs.